avatar

 Conclusion

 Each provider fits a distinct buyer.
 FCM is the free baseline for engineering teams that will build the marketing layer themselves, and OneSignal is the easy managed start for mobile-first apps.
 But if your real priorities are lower, predictable cost and delivery that actually lands on Huawei, Xiaomi, OPPO, and vivo , the devices where FCM quietly drops messages, EngageLab is the clear pick: DAU-based pricing with no per-message overage, direct OEM channels, and push, email, SMS, and WhatsApp from one console.
-Start free , run a one-week traffic test, and compare delivery and click rate side by side before you commit.
+Start the 30-day free trial , run a one-week traffic test, and compare delivery and click rate side by side before you commit.

 Get higher delivery for less, starting today